 Below is a great video from Fle-Fly Lures on how to properly spider rig.

-How to Catch Crappie in Every Season:
+How to Catch Crappie in All Four Seasons

 Crappie are a year-round fish, but their behavior and patterns vary throughout the year.
 To catch crappie all year long, you need to change and adapt your tactics just as the crappie change their behavior.